decorator-factory/lanim/mkdocs/docs/tutorial/installation.md

     Download MikTeX here: [https://miktex.org/download](https://miktex.org/download)

-(If you have a better way of doing this on Windows and Mac, please tell me!)
+(If you know a better way of doing this on Windows and Mac, let me know!)

 ## Python

 You need Python 3.9 or higher to use `lanim`.

-Simply install the `lanim` package using `pip`.
+We recommend using a [virtual environment](https://docs.python.org/3/tutorial/venv.html).
+Run `pip install lanim` when you're inside the venv.

 ## Verify the installation